Categorical Bockstein sequences: Introduction

-On the other hand, the images of the composition $K''\rarrow L'' \rarrow V(-1)$ and the morphism $L''\rarrow W(-1)$ under the functor~$\eta_\t$ provide another commutative square $(\eta_\t(K'')\to\eta_\t(L''))\rarrow(\eta_\t(V)(-1)\to\eta_\t(W)(-1)$ in the category~$\F_\t$.
+On the other hand, the images of the composition $K''\rarrow L'' \rarrow V(-1)$ and the morphism $L''\rarrow W(-1)$ under the functor~$\eta_\t$ provide another commutative square $(\eta_\t(K'')\to\eta_\t(L''))\rarrow(\eta_\t(V)(-1)\to\eta_\t(W)(-1))$ in the category~$\F_\t$.
 By Lemma~\ref{ext-1-secondary-product}(b), the $\Ext^1$ classes assigned to this morphism of morphisms and its image under the maps~$\s_0$ by the construction of Lemma~\ref{ext-1-secondary-product}(a) vanish.
-Subtracting one morphism of morphisms from the other one and applying Lemma~\ref{ext-1-secondary-product}(d), we reduce the original problem to the case of a morphism of morphisms~$(f,g)$ with a vanishing second component~$g=0$.
-In this case, the construction of Lemma~\ref{ext-1-secondary-product}(a) reduces to that of the product of a morphism with an $\Ext^1$ class, so the desired assertion holds by Lemma~\ref{bockstein-s-zero}(b) (or rather, even by the definition of the map~$\s_1$). \end{proof}
+Subtracting one morphism of morphisms from the other one and applying Lemma~\ref{ext-1-secondary-product}(e), we reduce the original problem to the case of a morphism of morphisms~$(f,g)$ with a vanishing second component~$g=0$.
+In this case, in view of the observation dual to Lemma~\ref{ext-1-secondary-product}(c), the construction of Lemma~\ref{ext-1-secondary-product}(a) reduces to that of the product of a morphism with an $\Ext^1$ class; so the desired assertion holds by the equations~(b) from Subsection~\ref{bockstein-generalization} (or rather, even by the definition of the map~$\s_1$). \end{proof}

 \begin{lem} The initial {segment \hfuzz=3pt

 of} the long sequence that we have constructed is exact for any two objects $X$ and $Y$ in the category~$\F$. \end{lem}

 \begin{proof} Exactness at the first three nontrivial terms has been proven already in Subsections~\ref{first-term-bockstein}\+-\ref{third-term-bockstein}.
 Let us prove exactness at the term $\Ext^1_{\F_\t}(\eta_\t(X),\eta_\t(Y)(-1))$.